hemantaph/ler/docs/_build/html/_sources/autoapi/ler/lens_galaxy_population/index.rst.txt

            default: True

        **spin_precession** : `bool`
-           If spin_zero=True and spin_precession=True, spin parameters are sampled for precessing binaries. if spin_zero=True and spin_precession=False, spin parameters are sampled for aligned/anti-aligned spin binaries.
+           If spin_zero=False and spin_precession=True, spin parameters are sampled for precessing binaries. if spin_zero=True and spin_precession=False, spin parameters are sampled for aligned/anti-aligned spin binaries.
            default: False